avanishyadav911/git-demo/README.md

 # git-demo
-Learning purpose for git and git hub
+Learning purpose for git and git hub (Avanish Yadav)